KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 Yuo don't have to manage by yourself the behaviour of the banner, inside the SDK you can find the [CallBannerController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/CallBannerController.html) that does the job for you.

-You can easly init the controller using this code snippet:
+You can easily init the controller using this code snippet:

 ```objective-c
 _callBannerController = [BDKCallBannerController new];
 ```

 Once inited, you have to setup the controller, attaching the delegate and the view controller.
-If you don't pass the parentViewController an exception will be throwed, since the call banner controller needs it to add the banner to your view hierarchy.
+If you don't pass the parentViewController an exception will be thrown, since the call banner controller needs it to add the banner to your view hierarchy.

 ```objective-c
 self.callBannerController.delegate = self;